 - Video instructions on taking orthodontic photos (video courtesy of Taranaki Orthodontics Ltd)

 - Keep up the oral hygiene!
 Brush three times a day, followed by interproximal brush use or a WaterPik.
 As an adjunct, use a fluoride mouth rinse (e.g. Fluoriguard 225ppm) and/or an antibacterial mouth rinse (e.g. Peroxyl), once a day.

 - Maintain a low sugar diet.
 Where possible minimise snacking on sugars and drinks with added sugar.
 Fizzy drinks should be avoided in particular.

 - Avoid hard and sticky foodstuffs that could break the brace wire or fracture brackets (debond) off a tooth (e.g. toffees, Minties, ice, pork crackling, corn chips).

-If you have any concerns, please call us on our hot-line 027 242 9358 to speak to one of our team who can guide you through a solution.
-We may ask you to email or send us an image of your braces.
+If you have any concerns, please call us on 04-385-7213 or our emergency hot-line 027 242 9358 to speak to one of our team who can guide you through a solution.